Skip to content

 mv amass-docker-compose amass # Optional: Rename the directory to something shorter (e.g., amass)

-cd amass # Navigate to local directory
+cd amass # Navigate to the local repository

 Step 2: Configure the Compose Environment